gluon-lang/gluon/TUTORIAL.md

 Some 1
 ```

-### Case expressions
+### Match expressions

-To allow variants to be unpacked so their contents can be retrieved, gluon has the `case` expression.
+To allow variants to be unpacked so their contents can be retrieved, gluon has the `match` expression.

 ```f#,rust
 match None with